TrelisResearch/arc-agi-2025/o3-tools/README.md

 ## Additional Notes

-- You can control the maximum number of tool calls the model can make per task using --max_tool_calls (default: 64).
-This is especially useful for limiting cost and runaway tool loops when --tools is enabled.
+- You can control the maximum number of turns using --max_turns (default: 3).
+This is especially useful for limiting cost and runaway conversations when --tools is enabled.
-- You can also set the reasoning effort for the model using --reasoning_effort (choices: low, medium, high; default: medium).
+- You can also set the reasoning effort for the model using --reasoning_effort (choices: low, medium, high; default: low).
 This may affect the model's thoroughness and cost.
 - **Parallelization**: Use `--max_workers` (1-30) to run tasks in parallel.
 Start with 5 workers and increase gradually while monitoring for rate limit errors.
 Use `--rate_limit_delay` to add delays between requests if needed.
 - **Cost Control**: Parallel execution accumulates costs faster but maintains the same per-task costs.
 Monitor total spending especially when using expensive models like o3 with many workers.
 - **Thread Safety**: All file I/O, progress tracking, and cost accumulation is thread-safe.
 Individual task logs use unique filenames with thread IDs to prevent conflicts.